nens/threedi-docs/source/d_2d_slope_tutorial.rst

 Before you start, please make sure to:

-* Install the 3Di modeller interface `here <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.9-1-Setup-x86_64.exe>`.
+* Install the 3Di modeller interface `here <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.9-1-Setup-x86_64.exe>`_.
 * Gain access to the 3Di web portal.
 Please see the :ref:`guide_to_portal` for instructions.
-* Download the starter pack for this tutorial, which includes a partially completed .sqlite-database and rasters (DEM, friction, infiltration, infiltration capacity) for Lake Mead <include download link>.
+* Download the starter pack for this tutorial, which includes a partially completed .sqlite-database and rasters (DEM, friction, infiltration, infiltration capacity) for Lake Mead `here <https://nens.lizard.net/media/3di-tutorials/3di-tutorial-02.zip>`_.

 Model initialisation
 ---------------------